A categorification of cyclotomic rings: A tensor ideal in Hn-mod

-\begin{lemma} The ideal $\bfI_k$ is closed under forming duals and taking tensor products in $\lmod{H_n}$.
-Consequently, $\bfI_k$ is a two-sided tensor ideal in $\lmod{H_n}$. \end{lemma} \begin{proof} If $V$ is an object of $\bfI_k$ with a filtration $F_\bullet$, then $V^*$ is equipped with the dual filtration $F_\bullet^*$, which is readily checked to satisfy the conditions of Definition \ref{def-Ik}.
+\begin{lemma} The ideal $\bfI_k$ is closed under forming duals and tensor products with arbitrary objects in $\lmod{H_n}$.
+Consequently, $\bfI_k$ is a two-sided tensor ideal in $\lmod{H_n}$. \end{lemma} \begin{proof} The case $t=1$ follows from \cite{Kh}*{Proposition 2}.
+Hence, we assume $t>1$.
+If $V$ is a direct summand of an object $W$ of $\bfI_k$ with a filtration $F_\bullet$, then $W^*$ is equipped with the dual filtration $F_\bullet^*$, which is readily checked to satisfy the conditions of Definition \ref{def-Ik}.
+Hence $V^*$, as a direct summand of $W^*$, is an object in $\bfI_k$.

 Suppose $V\in \bfI_k$ and $U$ is any $H_n$-module.
 The module $U$ has a nontrivial socle since $H_n$ is a graded local algebra.
 Choose $\Bbbk\shift{s}$ lying inside the socle of $U$, which gives us a short exact sequence of $H_n$-modules